dgittins/ProteinStructure/ChimeraX.md

 mm #2 to #1/a,b,c
 ```

-Combine multiple models into a single model:
+Combine multiple models into a single model and rename the ouput
 ```
 combine #19,20,21,22 modelId #23
 ```

 Save image:

 'File' > 'Save...' > 'Files of type: PNG image (*.png)' > "structure.png"